-Sometimes employing company promises many things to the candidates during an interview process, but the saddest part is that they are never going to be fulfilled.
+Sometimes employing the company promises many things to the candidates during an interview process, but the saddest part is that they never going to fulfill.

-Moreover, few companies even provide some of the candidates that they will offer some additional benefits to the candidates who joins their company.
+Moreover, few companies even provide some of the candidates that they will offer some additional benefits to the candidates who join their company.

 There is even a possibility that some of the employers present some of the information to the employees or the candidates regarding something important in a halfway truth manner.

 Some of the Biggest Lies Employers Tell Their Workers:

 There is a list of annoying lies job interviewers tell their candidate during the interview process.
 And they are as follows:

 1. We’ll keep you in mind for future opportunities:

 When an employer says a candidate that “thank you for coming and we will keep you in mind for future availabilities and opportunities”, then the candidate straight away should think that they are never going to hear from the company in their life.